shunchan0677/TPU-Posenet/README.md

 rviz2
 ```

-If you want to ROS2-ROS1 bridge...
+If you want to ROS2-ROS1 bridge...(need to launch roscore)

 ```bash
 source /opt/ros/ardent/setup.bash